czq1989/tow/README.md

 On Windows, make sure you have installed vs2017 or later before running premake5.bat.

-On other platforms, you should download your platform corresponding [premake5](https://premake.github.io/download.html) and [make](https://www.gnu.org/software/make/), and type in:
+On other platforms, you should download your platform corresponding [premake5](https://premake.github.io/download.html), [make](https://www.gnu.org/software/make/) and [Literate](https://github.com/zyedidia/Literate), then type in:

 ```C++
 make -C lit all